Wavelet-Driven Generalizable Framework for Deepfake Face Forgery Detection: Methodology

+where \( l = \{l_k\}_{k \in \mathbb{Z}} \) and \( h = \{h_k\}_{k \in \mathbb{Z}} \) are the low-pass and high-pass filters associated with the orthogonal wavelet.
+In this equation, \( l_{j-2k} \) acts as an interpolation filter that reconstructs the low-frequency components,\( h_{j-2k} \) reconstructs the high-frequency details, the summation runs over all integers \( k \), ensuring that both low-frequency and high-frequency components contribute to the reconstructed signal \( s_j \).

+These operations can be expressed in matrix form, where \( L \) and \( H \) are matrices constructed from low-pass and high-pass filter coefficients, respectively.
 For 2D signals like images, applying DWT along both dimensions results in four components--\( X_{ll},\) (low-frequency in both dimensions), \( X_{lh} \) (low-frequency row-wise, high-frequency column-wise), \( X_{hl} \) (high-frequency row-wise, low-frequency column-wise), and \( X_{hh}\) (high-frequency in both dimensions)—by applying matrices \( L \) and \( H \) across rows and columns, respectively.
 The DWT and IDWT can be expressed as,

 \paragraph*{\bf Wavelet Classifier} Now, we apply these transformations to the features derived from our encoder for effective classification.
 It is well-established that low-frequency components contain valuable information within the acquired representations.
 Therefore, to capture the most significant representations, we opt to transform the low-frequency features obtained from the DWT using an MLP layer (ref eq (11)) i.e., $X_{ll}$.
 This method facilitates the learning of broad and granular invariances.
 Subsequently, IDWT is employed to reconstruct these features into the spatial domain (ref eq (12)).
 The refined representations post-transformation are instrumental in discerning low-frequency components and spatial details, thereby strengthening our capability to differentiate between authentic and deepfake representations effectively (ref fig \ref{fig-main}).
 The mathematical formulation can be described as,